Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity

-\begin{remark} We believe that without additional regularity assumptions, the upper bound of \Cref{T:UC2} is sharp, as this bound barely utilizes the structure of the covariates.
-We refer to \cite{bartlett2005local,van2000empirical} for more information on localized bounds for ERM. \end{remark}
+\begin{remark} We believe that, without additional regularity assumptions, the upper bound in \Cref{T:UC2} is sharp, since it uses little of the covariate structure.
+We refer to \cite{bartlett2005local,van2000empirical} for localized bounds for ERM. \end{remark}

-\begin{remark} We believe that $UC(2)$ is not the correct notion for the above theorems.
-We conjecture that in the correct position of the norm $\|\cdot\|$, $CO(2)$ is the correct notion of curvature for the theorems to be valid. \end{remark}
+\begin{remark} We believe that $UC(2)$ is not the optimal notion for \Cref{T:UC2,T:UC2Loc}.
+We conjecture that, when $\|\cdot\|$ is in the correct position, $CO(2)$ is the appropriate curvature assumption. \end{remark} \begin{remark} The proof of \Cref{Lem:BMstar} uses Dudley's integral, the Blaschke--Santal\'o inequality, the finite-volume-ratio version of Kashin's theorem from \cite{litvak2004random}, and the fact that an isotropic $K$ is, up to constants, also in $M$- and $\ell$-position, as discussed above.
+In John's position, \citep[Cor.~4.8]{klartag2008volume} yields $ R_{bM^*} \lesssim \log(d)/\sqrt{t}. $ \end{remark}